It’s time we learn to know who we are.

 Both the above premises flourished from the French philosopher René Descartes (1596-1650) and thoroughly influenced Western culture, including modern medicine.
 Meanwhile, science has shown that both are wrong.

-But getting beyond them comes at huge costs:
+But getting beyond them comes at a cost:

 - This means that with the death of the body comes the end of mind ― not necessarily related to ‘soul.’